-- Channel This field determines which operating frequency will be used.
-The default channel is set to Auto, so the Router will choose the best channel automatically.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - Enable SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the Router.
-If you select the Enable SSID Broadcast checkbox, the Wireless Router will broadcast its name (SSID) on the air. - Enable WDS Bridging Check this box to enable WDS.
-With this function, the Router can bridge two or more Wlans.
-If this checkbox is selected, you will have to set the following parameters as shown in Figure 4-30.
+- 11a/n/ac mixed Select if you are using 802.11a, 802.11n and 802.11ac wireless clients.
+It is strongly recommended that you set the Mode 11a/n/ac mixed, and all of 802.11a, 802.11n and 802.11ac wireless stations can connect to the router - 11an mixed Select if you are using both 802.11a and 802.11n wireless clients.
+It is strongly recommended that you set the Mode 11an mixed, and all of 802.11a and 802.11n wireless stations can connect to the router. - Channel This field determines which operating frequency will be used.
+The default channel is set to Auto, so the router will choose the best channel automatically.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - Enable SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the router.
+If you select the Enable SSID Broadcast checkbox, the Wireless router will broadcast its name (SSID) on the air. - Enable WDS Bridging Check this box to enable WDS.
+With this function, the router can bridge two or more WLANs.
+If this checkbox is selected, you will have to set the following parameters as shown in Figure 4-31.
 Make sure the following settings are correct.